tbjgolden/create-typescript-react-library/README.md

 It can be used for libraries either **_with or without_** React/JSX.

-It includes automatic API documentation generation and (optionally) a website to show it; Storybook and Jest integration for development.
+It includes automatic API documentation generation and tools for development.

 > Inspired by the best bits of `alexjoverm/typescript-library-starter` and
 > `tanem/generator-typescript-react-lib`.